Problems do not wait for office hours

-A group booking is not finished when the hotel is confirmed.
+A group booking does not end when the hotel is confirmed.

 - during weekends